 As you sail, you will see the historical landmarks along the shore; the elaborate Lake Palace Hotel, the amazing City Palace Complex, the ghats , which are steps that the locals use for bathing and the mansions or havelis of the aristocrats especially the Bagore ki Haveli, which is the most pronounced of them all.
 Also Gangaur Ghat which is at the distant end of the building and the Tripola Gate with its three arches.
 Another spectacular view is the Sajjangarh palace which sits on the hills.

-Udaipur is where we will take in some culture and street action as we take a nice stroll around the old town.
-There, we will make a stop at the big Hindu Temple elevated on a tall terrace called the Jagdish Temple.
-It has a noticeable and extraordinary Indo-Aryan architectural style and you will learn more about the Hindu gods from your learned tour guide.
-Plan to shop as you walk around as there are a number of shops catering to tourist near the temple where you can purchase your souvenirs.
+Udaipur is where we will take in some culture and street action as we stroll around the old town.
+We will visit the big Hindu Temple elevated on a tall terrace called the Jagdish Temple.
+It has a noticeable and extraordinary Indo-Aryan architectural style and you will learn more about the Hindu gods from your tour guide.
+Plan to shop as you walk around as there are a number of shops catering to tourists near the temple where you can purchase your souvenirs.
 A little further away, you will have access to some fantastic local shopping if you prefer, in areas like Bada Bazaar.
 It’s a great place for you to mingle in the crowds and really feel the vibes of the Indian people and their culture.
 It’s also a good time to capture some fantastic photos with women in their saris and all the goods on sale.
 It certainly is a lovely place with colorful traditional style murals painted on the outer walls of houses in the old town.
 These murals are a reminder of the luxurious lifestyles of the people in the past years and enhance the city’s appeal.

 You will also visit the ‘Garden of Maidens’, also called Saheliyon ki Bari which is located near the Fateh Sagar Lake in Udaipur, These beautiful gardens were designed in the early 18th century by Maharana Sangram Singh II.
 In the midst of it is a reservoir walled by four black marbled cenotaphs.
 Previously, this place was exclusive to royal ladies who used it for their strolls in the garden under the cool shady walkways and lawns and a truly colorful array of bougainvillea.